 What you should never do is define your OKRs and forget them.

-In short, the OKRs methodology is a process that allows you to increase productivity, growth, promote better communication and transparency in the daily tasks of your company.
-It is structured in two parts: ambitious and qualitative objectives and quantitative or measurable Key Results for a quarterly period.
-Some inconvenient practices hinder their good implementation.
-However, OKRs remain unavoidable today in the business world and all the companies that use them testify to its importance.
-Want to set your OKR?
-Use Happierco to start following your goals.
+The OKRs methodology is a process that allows you to increase productivity, growth, promote better communication and transparency in the daily tasks of your company.
+It is structured in two parts: ambitious and qualitative objectives, and quantitative or measurable key results for a quarterly period.